teaminmedias-pluswerk/ke_search/Documentation/Introduction/Index.rst

 elements, news and other extension content) and files.

 It offers faceting possibilities to enhance the search experience.
 Faceting means you can narrow down your search results by selecting certain categories, called facets or filter options.
-By using facetting you can also create applications which are not related directly to fulltext search but make more use of filtering the content.
+By using faceting you can also create applications which are not related directly to fulltext search but make more use of filtering the content.
 Good examples would be a product finder for companies or a study finder for universities.